 Due to the managed environment and containerization, Kinsta has an edge over Cloudways in security.

-With Cloudways, you can get support via live chat, tickets, or community forum.
+With Cloudways, you can get support via live chat, tickets, or community forums.
 The chat is available 24/7.
 The waiting times are usually only a few seconds, at most a couple of minutes.

 For the ticket support system, the guaranteed response time is twelve hours.
 But most of the time I could get a reply in one or two hours.